santi-nue/stl70/README.md

 You can access the page here: [https://reusabletemplates.github.io/BlazorWASMwGithubPages](https://reusabletemplates.github.io/BlazorWASMwGithubPages)

+## Steps to reproduce

+1. Create a repository
+2. Create a `gh-pages` branch from master (or whatever you call it, I call it root)
+3. Clone the repository and create your Blazor project
+4. Add NuGet library `PublishSPAforGitHubPages.Build`
+5. Add GitHub Action, you can take mine ;-) Remember to adjust these places for your project:
+  - `run: dotnet publish **MyBlazorApp/MyBlazorApp.sln** -c:Release -o:publish -p:GHPages=true` (change the bold text to fit your project)

 ## Specific NuGet packages used
 - [Publish SPA for GitHub Pages - MSBuild Task & Scripts (designed for Blazor WebAssembly)](https://www.nuget.org/packages/PublishSPAforGitHubPages.Build)